mrseanryan/chocolate-bars/README.md

 -   low contrast

 Also was curious how to implement this in node.js.

-Also, I really miss the 'moved starred images' feature of [good ole' Picasa](http://googlephotos.blogspot.com/2016/02/moving-on-from-picasa.html)
+And - I really miss the 'moved starred images' feature of [good ole' Picasa](http://googlephotos.blogspot.com/2016/02/moving-on-from-picasa.html)

 ## dependencies